bernalp/customer_segmentation/README.md

 - edit script for business questions
 - double check and edit script to make sure introduction an final conslusions linear
 - restructure sub-section from project workspace
+- alignment script from findings 1 to findings 5